danwing/https-local-domains/draft-thomson-https-local-domains.md

 The best option for a device that is installed in a local network might be to use a genuine domain name.
 The vendor of a device could run a service that assigns a unique name from the global DNS namespace to the device, such as \<deviceID\>.devices.example.com.
-Mozilla’s IOT Gateway does exactly this, and this is a pattern that is emerging as best practice.
+Mozilla's IOT Gateway does exactly this, and this is a pattern that is emerging as best practice.